alexsniffintest/sample-lesson-01/README.md

 # sample-lesson-01

-A simple game where to simulated players roll die to see who gets a higher number!
+A simple game where two simulated players roll die to see who gets a higher number!